skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 section.
 A hatch is here, which appears to lead down into the building.
 The hatch is locked.

-Eomer tosses him a rope.
+Eomier tosses him a rope.
 Skeeve ties one end to the iron handle of the hatch, and throws the rest back down so the others can climb up.
-Eomer and Thu'fir come up, and Eomer picks the lock.
+Eomier and Thu'fir come up, and Eomier picks the lock.

 All of this is a bit confusing.
 It seems like there is a lot of security here, all of which can be easily circumvented with a bit of